 My projects show that I have been involved in very large fire safety engineered projects (value more than £100million), eg Tally Ho redevelopment, as a checking authority for a major London Local Authority (responsible from project inception to handover), and small residential projects.
 I am able to make and audit smoke control calculations and calculations for fire spread between buildings.

-I obtained a PhD in structural fire engineering in 1987 and was awarded Personal Promotion at BRE in 1988 allowing me to undertake important work on European harmonisation and fire safety engineering free of management duties, and to pursue high-profile consultancy as the Station’s Principal Fire Protection Consultant.
-I was concerned with all aspects of fire safety, especially for those buildings for which the prescriptive rules were inappropriate.
+I obtained a doctorate in structural fire engineering in 1987 and was awarded Personal Promotion at Building Research Establishment in 1988 allowing me to undertake important work on European harmonisation and fire safety engineering free of management duties- this work included the planning and conduct of a programme of large-scale fire compartment fire severity tests designed to check the equations in the structural Eurocode (see my Publications), and I was Technical Secretary on the European committee advising on the fire parts of the Construction Products Regulations.
+I was also pursuing high-profile consultancy as the Station’s Principal Fire Protection Consultant.

 My Consultancy Terms